Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Uniform magnetic field

+Higher order corrections due to electron fluctuations in a magnetized plasma reflect features of the magnetic field.

+A system of electrons, photons, and neutrinos in a magnetic field has various unique properties.

+1. A magnetic field is not a Lorentz scalar, and a system of a constant magnetic field is not Lorentz invariant.
+Fluctuations of matter in a system of a constant magnetic field are described by an effective Lagrangian that is not Lorentz invariant.
+Accordingly, the neutrino-photon interaction is different from the ones in a vacuum.

-An effect due to charged matter in magnetic field can be different and may become large.
-1.If the whole system has a uniform magnetic field, the Lorentz non-invariant quantity may emerge and show different behavior.
-2. The one body Hamiltonian of a charged particle, in the strong field approximation, is equivalent to a harmonic oscillator of {no upper bound in the energy}.
-There is no threshold energy beyond which the effect of the magnetic field disappears, and a large system of low magnetic field reveals same characteristic property of a small system of high magnetic field.
-The specific phenomenon of the strong magnetic field can appear in large systems even in a weak field not only in the low energy region but also in the intermediate (or high) energy region.
+2. The one-body Hamiltonian of a charged particle in a uniform magnetic field is equivalent to a harmonic oscillator, which has no energy upper bound.
+There is no threshold energy beyond which the effect of the magnetic field disappears, and a large system with a small magnetic field reveals the characteristics of a small system with a large magnetic field.